The Emerald City of Oz: Plot summary

+The Nome General Guph visits three nations: the Whimsies, the Growleywogs and the diabolical Phanfasms of Phantastico.
 Having learned of this through Ozma's omniscient Magic Picture, the people of Oz become worried.
 As the Nomes dig a tunnel for the combined armies to get under the Deadly Desert to the heart of the Emerald City, Ozma uses her Magic Belt to wish for a large amount of dust to appear in the tunnel.
 Upon emerging, the Nome King's allies therefore drink thirstily from the nearby Fountain of Oblivion, whose waters make them forget their evil plans.
 The Nome King himself avoids the drink, but is thrown into the fountain by the Scarecrow and the Tin Woodman, which erases his memory too.

-Ozma uses the Magic Belt to send the Nome King and his allies back to their respectful lands.
+Ozma uses the Magic Belt to send the Nome King and his allies back to their respective lands.
 To forestall a future invasion of Oz, Glinda the Good Witch uses a magic charm to render Oz invisible and unreachable to everyone except those within the land itself.